shababcardinity/crdwhmcs/README.md

 ### Get started
 <a href="https://cardinity.com/sign-up">Click here</a> to sign-up and start accepting credit and debit card payments on your website or <a href="https://cardinity.com/company/contact-us">here</a> to contact us
 #### Keywords
-payment gateway, credit card payment, online payment, credit card processing, online payment gateway, cardinity for Drupal.
+payment gateway, credit card payment, online payment, credit card processing, online payment gateway, cardinity for WHMCS.

  [▲ back to top](#Cardinity-Payment-Gateway-for-PrestaShop)